If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 We can rephrase [5] as “you are always free to choose to give anything you own to anyone you want”.

-The philosophy of “pay for what you use, don't pay for what you don't use” is choice, and is the basis of a free society comprised of voluntary transactions.
+The philosophy of “pay for what you use, don't pay for what you don't use” is choice, and is the basis of a free society comprised of voluntary interactions.

 The opposite philosophy of “pay for what you don't use, don't pay for what you use” is coercion.

-Please see the FAQ "What are the two kinds of transaction?".
+Please see the FAQ "What are the two kinds of interaction?".

 Please see the FAQ "Why is choice better than coercion?".